achuthkamath91/controls-p3/README.md

 #### Scenario 4: Non-idealities and robustness

-This is a fun scenario.
 Everything is coded and tuned already, right?
 Ok, we need to add an integral part to the altitude controller to move it from PD to PID controller.
 What happens to me here is that everything starts not working correctly, and I have to tune everything again, starting from scenario -1.
 Remember patience is a "virtue", and to it again.
 If you cannot and get frustrated talk to your peers, they will be able to give you hints.
 It is hard but doable:

 ![C++ Scenario 4](./images/cpp-scenario-4.gif)